wbamberg/idl-reference/docs/nsIParentalControlsService.md

 control filters.
 Returns true if the URI was successfully
 overriden.
 Note, may block while native UI is shown.

-@param aTarget(s)          URI to be overridden.
-In the case of
-                           multiple URI, the first URI in the array
-                           should be the root URI of the site.
-@param window              Window that generates the event.

 #### Parameters ####